 Founded in 1836, Adelaide was the only freely settled British province in Australia.

-Its history and culture were shaped heavily by these wealthy free settlers and became known for its many diverse religions, religious freedom and progressive government.
+Its fascinating history and culture were shaped heavily by these wealthy free settlers and became known for its many diverse religions, religious freedom and progressive government.

 A vibrant city life, arts, music, wine, multicultural food and many annual festivals are what makes Adelaide one of the best Australian cities to visit.